This article provides detailed explanations of the portfolio dashboards available in PPO:

 The Health Indicators graph reflects the “health status” (the RAG Indicator colour) of the default health indicators across all the projects.
-The grey indicators as in the example above, indicates that there is one project, where the health indicators have not been updated and where all indicators reflect as “grey”.
+The grey indicators as in the example above, indicates that there are 2 projects, where the health indicators have not been updated and where all indicators reflect as “grey”.

 The pie chart on the other hand shows the % summary based on the number of health indicators of each RAG indicator colour.
 In easy terms, what % of indicators are red, amber, green or grey.

 The Portfolio Health bubble graph plots the projects on the graph by priority and actual progress percentage.
 The colour of each bubble indicates the project health (as shown by the Project Health field on the Project entity) and the size of the bubble indicates the sum of the budget for the project.